apache/incubator-heron/website/content/docs/developers/java/topologies.md

 ### Specifying ack reception logic

 In order to specify what your spout does when an ack is received, you need to implement an `ack` function in your spout.
-That function takes a Java `Object` containing the tuple's ID, which means that you can potentially deserialize the message ID to any type you'd like.
+That function takes a Java `Object` containing the tuple's ID, which means that you can potentially serialize the message ID to any type you'd like.

 In this example, the spout simply logs the message ID: